My Partner Triggers My Trauma

 Having The Right Support System is Vital

 The key to leading any kind of fulfilling life is having a strong support system.
-Many people who experience trauma seem to never be able to break free of it.
-If you have no self esteem, are surrounded by negative people, and don’t know what it feels like to have a healthy relationship, the chances are high that you won’t be able to escape.
+Many people who experience trauma bonding struggle to break trauma bonds without support.
+If you have no self-esteem, are surrounded by negative people, and don’t know what it feels like to have a healthy relationship, the chances are high that you won’t be able to escape.

 My partner was supportive through my therapy and learned how he was unintentionally triggering my trauma.
 Just the act of raising his voice a little bit was enough to trigger me.
 It didn’t have to be in anger or frustration either.
 If he raised his voice at all, even in excitement or happiness, it triggered me.